AlessioPani/golang-exercises/7_Basic_Web_Application/README.md

 var tc = make(map[string]*template.Template)

-// RenderTemplate renders the required template loading it from cache, if it is there. func RenderTemplate(w http.ResponseWriter, t string) {
+// RenderTemplate renders the required template loading it from cache, if it is there. func RenderTemplateManual(w http.ResponseWriter, t string) {
 	var tmpl *template.Template
 	var err error